Timecode and Frame Rates: Everything You Need to Know

-Yes, if your clips aren’t too long, there are applications you can use in post to sync audio and video, including FCP X’s built in ability to sync audio and video, Premiere Pro CC, Red Giant’s PluralEyes, or even Audacity.
-But no matter how advanced, the programs you’re using in post are not looking at anything other than digital references to the material.
-So where you see video and audio that aren’t synced up, or worse, an audio and a video take that have been matched up by error but are totally unrelated, the computer only sees timecode and doesn’t know that there’s a problem.
+Yes, if your clips aren’t too long, there are applications you can use in post to sync audio and video, including FCP X’s built-in ability to sync audio and video, Premiere Pro CC, Red Giant’s PluralEyes, or even Audacity.
+But the programs you’re using in post aren’t looking at anything other than digital references to the material.
+So where you see video and audio that aren’t synced, the computer only sees timecode.
+It has no idea that there’s a problem.
+It’s even worse if the audio and video have been matched up by error but are totally unrelated.

-Now suppose your non-synced audio and video footage weren’t recorded at the same frame rate, so your timecode doesn’t even run at the same rate between the two sources.
+Now suppose your non-synced audio and video footage weren’t recorded at the same frame rate.
+Now your timecode doesn’t even run at the same rate between the two sources.
 What if your source material doesn’t have slates on top of that?
 You see where this is going.

-With timecode, you might know what the obvious problems are right at the beginning, but most of the time many issues only become apparent after you’ve done a fair amount of work, in which case you end up having to redo what you already did or throw it out and start again.
-That’s a lot of lost effort, time, and money that you have to make up because deadlines don’t move and renders can’t go any faster.
+With timecode, you might know what the obvious problems are right at the beginning.
+But most of the time many issues only become apparent after you’ve done a fair amount of work.
+In which case, you end up having to redo what you already did or throw it out and start again.
+That’s a lot of lost effort, time, and money that you have to make up.
+Those deadlines aren’t moving, and those renders can’t go any faster.

-A basic search online for “timecode problems” shows that it’s not foolproof and that you can run into issues both with timecode you thought was fine but isn’t, and with timecode that is fine but where other issues come up because of transcoding or unknown bugs with the programs you’re using.
+A basic search online for “timecode problems” shows that it’s not foolproof.
+You can run into issues both with timecode you thought was fine but isn’t.
+Or with timecode that’s fine but where other issues come up.
+Which can be caused by transcoding or unknown bugs with the programs you’re using.

-For example, not long ago, QTChange was using a value of 23.98 instead of 23.976 to calculate its frame rate and timecode, which caused problems for its users.
+For example, QTChange used to use a value of 23.98to calculate its frame rate and timecode instead of 23.976.
+And this caused problems for its users.
 Premiere Pro also had an issue with timecode because it was round-tripping start timecode with audio files.
 Those programs are written by human beings who can make mistakes and can’t think of every possible situation.

 Remember that timecode is native to your files, so bad timecode is basically like a genetic defect.

-You should regard sync in post as an absolute last resort and plan for the timecode you record on set to be as perfect as possible because you still might have problems with it in post anyway.
+You should regard sync in post as an absolute last resort.
+Instead, plan for the timecode you record on set to be as perfect as possible.

-If you’re not on set but are involved in production prep, talk to whoever is going to be handling the camera about what settings they’ll be using, and make requests if you can.
+If you’re not on set but involved in production prep, talk to whoever’s handling the cameras.
+Ask them about what settings they’ll be using, and make requests if you can.

-If you’re not involved with the production at all before the material gets to post, talk to the crew who shot the material and get as much information as you can about the camera settings.
-You may not be able to prevent recording issues, but the more information you have, the better prepared you’ll be to work out any problems you encounter.
+If you weren’t even in the pre-production prep, talk to the crew.
+Find out who shot the material and get as much information as you can about the camera settings.
+You may not be able to prevent recording issues, but you’ll be better equipped to fix any problems you encounter.

-The upside is that if you read on, you should be able to set up your timecode to be as trouble-free as possible or at least understand what problems you might run into depending on how the footage has been shot.
+After reading this article, you should be able to set up your timecode to be as trouble-free as possible.
+Or at least understand what problems you might run into depending on how the footage has been shot.
 None of this guarantees that post will be problem-free but it should definitely reduce the number of issues you’ll encounter.

 What is Timecode?